daltonrowe/frameshifter/README-plugins.md

 **FrameShifter plugins are folders containing an `index.html` snippet.**

-When information is added to a user's `config.json` under the `frames` array, with type `internal`, the plugin is loaded into the FrameShifter Dashboard.
+When information is added to a user's `config.json` under the `plugins` array, with type `internal`, the plugin is loaded into the FrameShifter Dashboard.

 The `index.html` can load any arbitrary HTML markup, `<link>`s to CSS styles, or Javscript `<script>` tags needed to create your plugin.
 Script tags are fetched and `eval`'d after insertion.